info-201a-wi22/Clowny-Cloud-Fish/docs/p01-proposal.md

 Having access to an internet connection has never been so crucial in the history of education.
 As more teachers begin to utilize cloud-based learning management systems, such as canvas, to hand out and collect assignments, students who do not have a reliable connection to the internet are at a major disadvantage.
 They are unable to submit deliverables and their grades will suffer as a result.
 To address this inequity issue in education, the government can fund broadband programs that will provide students with a reliable internet connection.
 Internet providers who wish to invest in the future can provide students with discounts for certain internet speeds.
 Internet companies can also upgrade or replace fiber optic cables in certain areas to improve broadband speed.

 ### Limitations
 Our dataset of the performances of students by location is from 2011, and technology and its use in education has changed a lot since then.
 This posses a limitation, as the presence or extent of the disparity in education between areas based on broadband access may not be seen.
 This may be addressed by finding more data, but it may be something that we have to accept and address in our report.
+Our broadband data is also from 2016, so the state of access may have been different in 2011.
 Another limitation is the measurement of quality of education.
 Our data uses standardized testing, which although standard, may not accurately measure the performance of students and the quality of their education.
 Additionally, any trend between broadband access and education may be due to correlation rather than causation.
 Areas with more broadband access are likely to be wealthier and more urban, thus are likely to also have a higher budget for schooling.
 This means areas with greater access may have better performance in education due to better textbooks and teachers rather than their access to the internet.

 ### Acknowledgements
-Acknowledge local point for giving us our code name and selling overpriced food
+Acknowledge local point for giving us our code name and selling _**overpriced**_ food!

-### References (Hanna)
+### References

 https://nces.ed.gov/pubs2002/internet/3.asp